-- · Build fix: a race condition causing parallel builds to fail has been fixed - Build fix: the Gluon tree could get into a state in which all commands fail with "Too many levels of symbolic links" - Build fix: allow building Gluon on systems with certain versions of dash as /bin/sh
+- Build fix: a race condition causing parallel builds to fail has been fixed - Build fix: the Gluon tree could get into a state in which all commands fail with "Too many levels of symbolic links" - Build fix: allow building Gluon on systems with certain versions of dash as /bin/sh

-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Expert Mode is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). • Inconsistent respondd API (#522)
+This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).